SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Methodology

 \subsubsection{Input Variables}

-As shown in Figure~\ref{rf_training}, the first step in our pipeline involves splitting the HAGRID and WebGLM-QA datasets into individual sentences to extract input variables for the classification model.
-From each sentence, we compute 24 numerical features (detailed in Table~\ref{features}, supplementary material).
-These features capture various textual properties, such as sentence length, reading ease, and the number of named entities, among others.
-Using these features as input and the reference count category (zero, one, or multiple) as the label, we train a classifier to predict the expected number of references each sentence should have.
+\textbf{Pre-attribution: } As shown in Figure~\ref{rf_training}, the first step in our pipeline involves splitting the HAGRID and WebGLM-QA datasets into individual sentences to extract input variables for the classification model.
+In this work, we create two different sets of feature, making two versions of each dataset.
+In the first version, for each sentence, we compute 24 numerical features that capture various textual properties, such as sentence length, reading ease, and the number of named entities, among others.
+The full list of features can be seen in Table~\ref{features}, in the appendix.
+We hypothesize that we can use these features to measure the information complexity of a sentence with enough accuracy to predict the number of references it should contain.

-Although each dataset sample includes one or two answers, each consisting of a list of sentences and their associated references, the classification task operates at the sentence level.
-So, while Table~\ref{datasets} indicates that HAGRID contains 2638 samples, we derive 7702 training and test instances by treating each sentence as a separate data point.
-Since many sentences are duplicates, HAGRID-Clean, despite having the same number of queries, includes only 7308 unique sentences after deduplication.
+In the second version of the dataset, we use the embeddings of each sentence as input features.
+Using this approach, we use the \textit{all-MiniLM-L6-v2} to convert sentences to their embedding, an array with 384 dimensions.
+As such, in this version, the pre-attribution datasets have 384 features.

+\textbf{Attribution:} The pre-processing approach used for attribution is highly dependent on the attribution algorithm used, so further details will be provided in the attribution algorithms section below.